mpadge/hackmd-stat-software/unsupervised.md

     ## 4  4  9
     ## 5  5 10

-Generic rownames are almost always simple integer sequences, which the following condition confirms.
+Generic row names are almost always simple integer sequences, which the following condition confirms.

 ``` r